raymond-linn/sdc-project3/README.md

 4. **Model Architecture**
-	> draw the network structure
-	> explain the model achitecture in words
 	* -- update -- NVIDIA paper is the one that I first go to.
 I implemented the same layers as NVIDIA I cannot
 	* I implemented the network resemblence to the post mentioned above with changing some parameters.
 Input shape being (64x64x3)
 	* 2-CNN layers with (32, 3, 3) followed by (2x2) Max Pooling and Dropout of 0.5.
 I used the Activation function as Leaky ReLU after these CNN layers.
 Output shape after these layers is: 32, 32, 32 and parameters total being: 10,144